DevExpress/devextreme-documentation/concepts/05 Widgets/Funnel/99 Client-Side Exporting and Printing/01 User Interaction.md

 ![Funnel Export Menu](/images/Funnel/visual_elements/export-menu.png)

-You can enable both exporting and printing by setting the [export](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/export '/Documentation/ApiReference/Data_Visualization_Widgets/dxFunnel/Configuration/export/').**enabled** option to **true**.
+You can enable both exporting and printing by setting the [export](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/export '/Documentation/ApiReference/Data_Visualization_Widgets/dxFunnel/Configuration/export/').**enabled** property to **true**.
 If you need only exporting to be available to the user, disable printing by assigning **false** to the **export**.[printingEnabled](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/export/printingEnabled.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxFunnel/Configuration/export/#printingEnabled') option.

 ---
 ##### jQuery